cijerezg/lerobot/recap_walkthrough.md

 ## Step 7 (Optional): Online Training

 Once offline training is done, you can move to online RL on the real robot.
-This requires two processes.
+The system uses an actor-learner architecture connected over gRPC:

+- **Actor** — runs on the robot machine, controls the robot at 30 Hz and streams transitions to the learner
+- **Learner** — runs on a GPU machine, maintains replay buffers and trains the policy+critic

+The learner is GPU-intensive (it holds the full ~3B param policy, critic, and critic target in VRAM).
+The actor also needs a GPU for real-time inference but its memory footprint is much smaller (policy only, no critic).
+You can run both on the same machine, or split them across two machines.

+### Option A: Single Machine (actor + learner on the same GPU box)

 - [ ] Update `config-recap.json`:
   - Set `policy.pi05_checkpoint` to your offline checkpoint path
   - Configure `env.robot` for your hardware (ports, cameras)
-  - Set `policy.actor_learner_config.learner_host` to your machine's IP
+  - Leave `policy.actor_learner_config.learner_host` as `"localhost"`

 - [ ] Start the learner (terminal 1):
 ```bash